npo-poms/functional-tests/README.md

 ```

 ### Lombok
-We use [lombok](https://projectlombok.org) to avoid boiler plate.
-The maven build is aware of this but your idea may need help.
+We use [lombok](https://projectlombok.org) to avoid boiler plate code.
+The maven build is aware of this but your IDE may need help.
 E.g. for intellij: https://plugins.jetbrains.com/plugin/6317-lombok-plugin